What causes neuroblastoma is often not known.

-A scan that uses a radioactive material known as metaiodobenzylguanidine (MIBG) that helps doctors see whether the cancer has spread
+A scan that uses a radioactive material known as metaiodobenzylguanidine (MIBG) that helps doctors see whether the neuroblastoma has spread

 The doctor uses all of this information to determine whether the tumor is low risk, intermediate risk, or high risk.

 Treatment of Neuroblastoma

 Sometimes stem cell transplantation